Senior leaders across the UK are asking the same question: “Where should we actually play with AI?”

 10. Frequently Asked Questions

 AU0002 (AI Leadership, Developing AI Strategy) was withdrawn on 21 April 2026 and replaced by three new Level 5 units: AU0009 (AI Strategy & Opportunity), AU0010 (AI Adoption, Procurement & Governance), and AU0011 (AI Delivery & Organisational Transformation).
-Read our full announcement about the AU0002 split for the background.
+The new units offer up to £2,250 total funding per learner versus £750 under AU0002, and allow employers to target specific skill gaps rather than commit to a single broad unit.

 Is there an End-Point Assessment?

-How does this connect to the rest of the TESS AI portfolio?
+How does this connect to TESS Group’s other AI programmes?

-The AI Leadership Pathway sits at the top of the TESS AI Skills Pyramid.
-Below it, the AI & Automation Practitioner (Level 4) builds hands-on AI capability, the Data-Driven Team Leader (Level 3) builds data confidence in frontline managers, and the AI & ML Fellowship (Level 6) develops deep technical specialists.
-When your leadership team completes the pathway, they land in an organisation where every layer is building AI skills through a connected curriculum.
+The AI Leadership Pathway sits at the top of the TESS AI skills stack.
+Below it, the AI & Automation Practitioner (Level 4) builds hands-on AI capability for practitioners.
+The AI & ML Fellowship (Level 6) develops deep technical specialists.
+When your leadership team completes the AU0009/10/11 pathway, they land in an organisation where every layer is building AI skills through a connected curriculum.
+See also our Skills England 2026 priority-sectors guide for how the units map to the new sectoral skills needs assessments.